RitreshGirdhar/google-cloud-run-with-scheduler-terraform/README.md

-# Terraform gcp scheduler cloudrun
+# Google cloud + Google scheduler - set up via Terraform

-This application will help you in creating gcp cloud run service via terraform.
+This application will help you in creating google cloud service which will be invoke by google cloud scheduler.
+Will set up both services via terraform.

 ### Why to choose - Cloud run for scheduling jobs ?
 While designing applications (specially microservices based) we got into the situation to create some back-office kind utility which